USFOneHealthCodeathon2022/Rareform/README.md

 Orphanet began in 1996 to help classify rare diseases

 ### Classification systems are of vital clinical importance
+Incorrectly classified diseases have significant diagnostic implications.
+If a disease is classified incorrectly, a patient could undergo unnecessary or incorrect treatment.

 ### Existing classification systems fall short for rare diseases
 The International Classification of Disease (ICD) is used worldwide to classify diseases and causes of mortality and morbidity.
 The ICD-11 was adopted in May 2019 and began use in January 2022.
 Many systems are still relying on ICD-10, which has significant gaps when it comes to rare diseases.